 Banners praising Musk were a common sight, with one reading, “Thank you for defending our freedom.”
 The rally represents a significant moment for Bolsonaro, testing his ability to galvanize support ahead of Brazil’s October municipal elections, despite the fact that he is barred from running for office until 2030 by the country’s electoral court.

-The Controversy Over X’s Ban
+The controversy over X’s Ban

 The march also serves as a kind of referendum on the nationwide suspension of X, which was ordered by Supreme Court Justice Alexandre de Moraes on August 30.
 De Moraes has been at the forefront of efforts to clamp down on misinformation, particularly from far-right groups supporting Bolsonaro.
 He has intensified his crackdown since the January 2023 riots in Brazil’s Congress and presidential palace, where Bolsonaro’s supporters attempted to overturn his electoral defeat.